When Anger Blinds Truth: Dharmic Wisdom and Practical Tools to Restore Clarity

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What practical tools help interrupt anger's chain?
+What practical tools can help interrupt anger?